DenchiSoft/VTubeStudio/README.md

 ## Get and set NDI settings

+⚠️ **Some breaking changes were made to this request, currently only on the [public beta branch](https://github.com/DenchiSoft/VTubeStudio/wiki/Joining-the-Beta)!!
+This request now requires a permission!!
+See below.** ⚠️

+**Note:** To use this request, you need the `ControlNDISettings` permission.
+For more info on how to request permissions, check the [permissions page](Permissions/).
+If you do not have that permission, an error will be returned if you try to use this request (`RequestRequiresPermission`, see [ErrorsID.cs](https://github.com/DenchiSoft/VTubeStudio/blob/master/Files/ErrorID.cs)).

 You can request the current NDI settings and change them via the API.
 This allows you to turn NDI on/off, set a custom fixed resolution and more.

 Information about NDI and how to use it in VTube Studio can be found on this page: https://github.com/DenchiSoft/VTubeStudio/wiki/Streaming-to-Mac-PC